shubhsherl/GSoC-Contribution-Leaderboard/README.md

 - Track commits/PRs/issues for GSoC student candidates in real time
 - At a glance view of participating top students
 - Easy administration to add students (even before they have made their very first contribution)
-- Ability to Sort in descending order by Open, Merged Pulls, and Issues.(Default sorting is based on Open + Merged Pulls, in descending order).
+- Ability to Sort in descending order by Open, Merged Pulls, and Issues.

 ## Quick Start